 WHERE TO PUT IN YOUR POTS AND WHEN

-All traps loaded, baited and hopefully seal-proofed, we pick a corridor that runs along the beach towards the mouth of the river and start dropping pots in a line.
+All traps loaded, baited, and hopefully seal-proofed, we pick a corridor that runs along the beach towards the mouth of the river and start dropping down pots in a line.
 The depth finder on board helps keep us off the sand bar and determines where and when we plunk in those readied pots.
 We aim for about 15′-20′ of water with the length of our lines and where we think we’ll find the most critters.
-Crabbing is best in the two hours before slack tide, after high tide is at it’s peak.
+Crabbing is best in the two hours before slack tide after high tide is at its peak.
 The water stops moving and the crab can look for food without being pushed around by the tide.